JadoreThompson/cpp-order-matcher/README.md

 # **Overview**
-An implementation of a FIFO matching engine in C++ 14
+An implementation of a FIFO matching engine in C++ 14.
+This projects serves as the learning platform for my C++ knowledge.

 # **Requirements**
-A chosen compiler e.g. g++
+A chosen compiler e.g. g++.

 # **Installation**
 ```